Greenere/Greenere.github.io/blogs.md

 - <a href="blogs/pages/Single-AdversarialTrainingTricks.html" target="_blank">Bag of Tricks for Adversarial Training</a>
 - <a href="blogs/pages/Single-AdversarialVulnerabilityFirstorder.html" target="_blank">First-order Adversarial Vulnerability</a>
 - <a href="blogs/pages/Single-ShortcutLearning.html" target="_blank">Shortcut Learning as a Concept</a>
+- <a href="blogs/pages/Single-AdversarialInevitable.html" target="_blank">Are Adversarial Example Inevitable?</a>
+- <a href="blogs/pages/Single-FeaturePurification.html" target="_blank">Feature Purification : an Explanation for Adversarial Training</a>

 ### Explanation/Interpretation